jsy4/TNaC/userstories.md

 ---

 ## 1.0: Movement Controls
-As a player I want to be able to look around the levels/environments in first person while being able to move around to enhance the virtual reality experience.
+As a player I want to be able to look around the levels/environments in first person while being able to move around so that virtual reality experience is enhanced.

 Elaboration: Players should be able to look around with the virtual reality headset or the arrow keys from a first person point of view as if they were actually in the level.
 They should also be able to move around the level (using WASD, mouse, or VR controllers) while also looking around for a more realistic playing experience.